abhijeet8900/second-brain/01-projects/statement-parser.md

 - [x] Create class for image optimizer
 - [x] Function to extract account statement information
 - [x] Function to extract transaction information
+- [ ] Extrating opening balance from icici statement
+- [ ] function to validate all rows in transaction data frame
 - [ ] Function to clean final transaction tables for any impurities, eg duplicate rows, missing information

 ## Refactors Tasks